ansible/workshops/exercises/ansible_rhel/1.7-role/README.md

 ### Step 3 - Building the Apache Role

-We'll develop a role named `apache_server` to install, configure, and manage Apache.
+We'll develop a role named `apache` to install, configure, and manage Apache.

 1. Generate Role Structure: